-Pittsburgh Steelers at Buffalo Bills: Wild card game preview
+Pittsburgh Steelers at Buffalo Bills: Wild Card game preview

 The 10-7 Steelers are ranked fourth in the AFC North.

-The fight isn’t over yet.
-The Bills face the Steelers Sunday at 1 p.m. during what’s shaping up to be a very wintry game.
-The snow is set to comedown throughout the day Sunday, and the Bills have offered to pay $20 an hour for people to clear the snow from High Mark Stadium.
+News10NBC’s First Alert Weather team is tracking cold and snowy weather in Buffalo with wind chills near zero.
+Bills Mafia, prepare for extra time to get to Highmark Stadium and layer up.

-News10NBC’s First Alert Weather Team is tracking heavy lake effect snow and freezing temps in Orchard Park.
-Snowfall will limit visibility to less than a tenth of a mile and near zero at times — something the players and Bills Mafia are all too familiar with.
+Luckily, the Bills have a decent track record when it comes to playing in less-than-desirable weather.

-Last year, the Bills played the Dolphins as Bills Mafia began to throw snowballs throughout the stadium.
+Last season, the Bills played the Dolphins as Bills Mafia began to throw snowballs throughout the stadium.
 Buffalo won that game.

-In 2017 during a Bills-Colts matchup, snow doused the field and LeSean McCoy had over 150 yards despite the whiteout conditions.
+In 2017 during a Bills-Colts matchup, a blanket of snow doused the field and LeSean McCoy had over 150 yards, despite the whiteout conditions.
 Buffalo won that game.

 In another snowy divisional game against the Bengals last year, the Bills lost.
 They have not played a game in the snow since.